Wobujiaoxyy3/AMLS_assignment24_25/README.md

 ```
 This command initializes the training and evaluation of the ResNet18 model on the BreastMNIST dataset.

+**Important**: If you need to modify the batch size of the model, you will need to make changes in the corresponding Python script for each model.

 Requirements:
 Python 3.9 or higher
 Matplotlib